The Tallahassee Ballet

 After TTB started its school in 2009, TTB quickly outgrew this facility.
 Several years later, in 2013, TTB moved into the “Old Publix” at Northwood Centre on MLK Boulevard in Midtown.
 “We were elated to now have two studios and sufficient parking,” says Janet Pichard, “and Resident Costume Designer Ann Todd and her team were thrilled with having better space for sewing and storage.
 Yenna Colvin and her husband, Barry, designed and built a vast custom costume closet.”

-And here we are in 2023 AT OUR 50TH ANNIVERSARY: in a facility that we could have never dreamed of back in the 70s.
-The Tallahassee Ballet’s moved to its new state-of-the-art, 14,000-square-feet facility.
+As of our 50th Anniversary in 2023, TTB hosts a fully professional main Company with an apprentice program.
+It also maintains a community Youth Company for emerging artists in training.
+The two companies and their official school (The Tallahassee Ballet School) train in a facility that we could have never dreamed of back in the 70s.
+TTB moved to its new state-of-the-art, 14,000-square-foot facility in 2021.
 The new location boasts three studios, a warm-up space, dressing rooms with showers, a parent waiting room, a dancer break room, a board room, a costume construction room, on-site costume and set storage, and more.
-As we continue to remake the facility that used to be Kinetix Health Club to fit our distinct needs.
 “Our new facility is just the beginning of what the future has in store,” says Tyrone Brooks.
 “Renewed energy toward a future bright with innovation.”